A Q&A session has the potential to be the most important part of your company meetings.

 Effective internal communication

-Since remote work has made interactions between employees and leadership even more scarce, Q&A sessions provide an important avenue for effective internal communication.
+Since hybrid work has made interactions between employees and leadership even more scarce, Q&A sessions provide an important avenue for effective internal communication.

 Transparency & Trust